A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Introduction

 Numerous \texttt{peeling}-based approaches have been proposed, differing in their implementation and scope.
-Some methods improve image fidelity by subtracting problematic bright sources from the visibilities or from the final images\textsuperscript{\citep{Williams2019}}. {Other techniques, such as the SPAM framework\textsuperscript{\citep{Intema2009}}, were developed primarily for low-frequency radio interferometric observations (e.g., VLA at 74\,MHz and GMRT) and mitigate direction-dependent errors by modeling ionospheric phase distortions using multiple peeled sources.} However, such strategies are unsuitable when the bright sources themselves are of scientific interest.
+Some methods improve image fidelity by subtracting problematic bright sources from the visibilities or from the final images\textsuperscript{\citep{Williams2019}}.
+Other techniques, such as the SPAM (Source Peeling and Atmospheric Modeling) framework\textsuperscript{\citep{Intema2009}}, were developed primarily for low-frequency radio interferometric observations (e.g., VLA at 74\,MHz and GMRT 610\,MHz) and mitigate direction-dependent errors by modeling ionospheric phase distortions using multiple peeled sources.
+However, such strategies are unsuitable when bright sources are of scientific interest, or may not fully account for other direction-dependent effects, such as antenna primary beam variations.

-{In this work, we develop a Python-based, CASA-compatible \texttt{peeling} strategy} capable of suppressing direction-dependent artifacts while preserving bright sources as scientifically valuable targets. {Its performance is demonstrated using radio continuum imaging data from the uGMRT, whose observation} often exhibit pronounced imaging artifacts, arising from the relatively sparse sampling of long baselines and the enhanced impact of ionospheric phase distortions at low radio frequencies\textsuperscript{\citep{Intema2009}}.
+In this work, we develop a Python-based, CASA-compatible \texttt{peeling} strategy capable of suppressing direction-dependent artifacts while preserving bright sources as scientifically valuable targets.
+Its performance is demonstrated using radio continuum imaging data from the uGMRT, whose observation often exhibit pronounced imaging artifacts, arising from the relatively sparse sampling of long baselines and the enhanced impact of ionospheric phase distortions at low radio frequencies\textsuperscript{\citep{Intema2009}}.

-{The structure of this paper is as follows.} $\S$~\ref{sect:data} describes the uGMRT observations and the standard direction-independent calibration procedures.
+The structure of this paper is as follows. $\S$~\ref{sect:data} describes the uGMRT observations and the standard direction-independent calibration procedures.
 The \texttt{peeling} methodology and the optimized model-restoration strategy are introduced in $\S$~\ref{sect:peeling}.
-We then discuss and summarize the main results and implications in $\S$~\ref{sect:discussion}.
+We then discuss and summarize the main results and implications in $\S$~\ref{sect:discussion} and $\S$~\ref{sect:conclusions}.